THE BEST CYCLING SUNGLASSES

 FOR THE RACER

 Tester Miles is a Masters and Pro/1/2 racer.
-He does 15-20 races a year including crits, road races, stage races, and gravel grinders.
+He does 35-40 races a year including including crits, road races, stage races, CX and gravel grinders.
 He wins a bunch of them and is in the first group of finishers most of the time.
-He races at Nationals.
+This past year, he finished 7th in his age group crit at USA Nationals, 2nd in the Longsjo, won the Killington stage race, 10th overall in the Vermont Overland, and won a bunch of region crits, road and CX races.
 A fast dude.

 Coverage was the one thing he told me he was looking for.
 He had been using an inexpensive pair of Tifosi sunglasses with basic rectangular-shaped lenses that covered the area around his eyes but not much more.